 |---|---|---|---|

-For Applied Materials, the consensus target of 246.09 suggests a potential upside from the current price of 224.01.
-Lam Research’s consensus target of 156.58 indicates a slightly less favorable outlook compared to its current price of 142.65, but still maintains a positive growth expectation.
+For Applied Materials, the consensus target price of 249.27 is slightly below the current stock price of 252.31, indicating a cautious outlook.
+In contrast, Lam Research’s consensus target of 157.42 suggests room for growth compared to its current price of 156.

 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of two prominent companies in the semiconductor industry, Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX).
+The following table outlines the strengths and weaknesses of Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX) based on recent data.

 |---|---|---|